Membership & Account Agreement

 9. Designation of an Account Agent.
 An instruction given to MSUFCU by an account owner that permits another person to transact business on specified accounts is a designation of an account agent.
 A designation does not give the agent any ownership rights in an account or voting privileges with MSUFCU.
 We are not required to question the use or purpose of any transaction the agent makes.

 10. Silver Spartan.
-Silver Spartan is a special package of benefits and services provided to members 55 years of age and older that have one of the following (you do not have to be retired):
+Silver Spartan is a special package of benefits and services provided to members 55 years of age and older who have at least one of the following (you do not have to be retired):

 • An MSUFCU checking account.